 We have said that the altar represents the table at which the gods sit to eat.
 Therefore, the bowl of offerings is, on balance, the plate where the food that is offered to them is contained.

 Obviously, the offering that we give on a physical level is not consumed on the dense plane, but its etheric and astral copy is consumed.
-According to the law of reflection, in fact, every single animate or inanimate living being, stone, or natural object has an exact copy on the higher subtle planes.
+According to the law of reflection, every single animate or inanimate living being, stone, or natural object has an exact copy on the higher subtle planes.

 Demeter, who does not reside on this plane, will feed on that copy, taking away, on balance, etheric energy from the dense version of the beer we are offering her.
 At this point, our measurement will be negative when it indicates that the divinity is drawing on the subtle copy of the offering, as it is taking power from it, therefore the beer is “losing energy”.